 Other initiatives which combine innovation with improved health, safety and environmental outcomes include: hygiene sensing to improve hand washing compliance; use of products approved under the EU’s Biocidal Products Directive such as Alphachlorolose for mice; energy-efficient fly control units; more secure bait box designs; soda blasting replacing chemicals for graffiti removal and wall cleaning.
 Safety sheets are provided for all its products, and the Company actively supports organisations, such as the Campaign for Responsible Rodenticide Use (CRRU), to improve knowledge and understanding of safe pest control.

 Environmentally responsible service delivery

 The Company’s environmental plan includes a target of an emissions reduction of 10% by the end of 2016 (derived from property energy and vehicle fuel).
-Since 2011 emissions have reduced by 13%.
-We are pleased to have met our 2016 target more than a year in advance.
+Since 2011 emissions have reduced by 19%.
+We are pleased to have met our target and a new target will be launched in 2016.

 Rentokil Initial’s principal environmental KPIs are water consumption in the workwear processing plants (where large volumes of water are used in the laundry process) and energy-derived emissions.
 Our workwear processing plants use water recovery systems and boiler water treatment systems to ensure maximum boiler efficiency.
 Also, steam-less laundries are being introduced (currently in use in six plants), with energy and water use benefits.